Kitware/SiteView/docs/notes/design.md

 The ArrowFlow example at [https://trame.readthedocs.io/en/latest/](https://trame.readthedocs.io/en/latest/) already has most of the key components we'd like to have for SiteView.
 Below are some initial thoughts.

-- 3D (volume) rendering of some variable(s) in the region surrounding the site, with a vertical line indicating the site location.
+- 3D (volume and surface) rendering of some variable(s) in the region surrounding the site, with a vertical line indicating the site location.
+- 2D slices:
+   - latitute-lev cross sections
+   - longitude-lev cross sections
+   - vertical cross sections with an arbitrary compass degree?
 - Charts showing time evolution of the 3D-rendered variable(s) at the site as well as additional physical quantities at the site.
 These charts will be static, with time shown on the x-axis, and a line perpendicular to the x-axis indicating the current time of the 3D rendering.
     - For variables with a vertical (lev or ilev) dimension, these charts will be 2D color-shading plots, with the y-axis being the vertical coordinate.
     - For variables with no vertical dimension, the y-axis will be the value of the physical quantity.